laboon/ebook/text/20_requirements.md

 __Functional requirements__ state what a system should _do_; __non-functional requirements__ state what a system should _be_.

 The requirements that we have discussed so far are functional requirements; that is, they say that the software system shall do a particular action under specific circumstances.
-For example,
+For example:

 1. The system shall display the error message "User Not Found" if a user attempts to log in and the user name entered does not exist in the system.
 2. Upon retrieval of a record from the database, if any field is invalid, the system shall return the string "INVALID" for that field.